jlovejo2/Ecommerce-App-with-Node/README.md

 - they are set up in products.json file

-// CReating Products chapter 4 5-14-2024 - already installed MongoDB locally
+// chapter 4 Date For Development and Testing 5-15-2024 - already installed MongoDB locally